 Perhaps one cardinal factor that distinguishes Interactive Accessibility from other brands is its transparency and clear communication of procedures.
 You will always find all its services explained virtually.
 To this end, Interactive Accessibility develops a usability testing plan that details the whole testing process.
 The usability testing plan is done in collaboration with your internal team.
 As a matter of fact, inputs from your team are essential to the process, so your organization forms the backbone.
 Sequel to this, the team recruits individuals with varying disabilities to conduct the litmus test.
 Individuals who are motor-impaired, blind, deaf, or have certain cognitive and learning disabilities, form the testing protocol so that each product can be fully tested for suitability to all of these categories of disability.

 To ensure that the testing protocol is accurate, a trial test is carried out through which potential issues are resolved.
 Following this, Interactive Accessibility conducts the usability testing properly then makes recommendations based on the result.
-In terms of usability testing report, Interactive Accessibility is arguably unparalleled.
+In terms of usability testing reports, Interactive Accessibility is arguably unparalleled.

 It is important to know that Interactive appreciates sequences in the procedure.
 As a result, they advise conducting an accessibility audit and fixing existing accessibility issues before moving on to usability testing.
 This style is not only effective but also cost-saving.

-As in other web accessibility solutions, Accessibility Statement is a document that succinctly explains the level of compliance to the WCAG and Section 508 standards which Interactive Accessibility issues to its client after due process of auditing and remediation have been completed.
-Accessibility statement at Interactive Accessibility summarizes the process and content of your website’s accessibility effort: a list of pages and sections of the website that have been duly accessed alongside the date of assessment.
+As in other web accessibility solutions, the Accessibility Statement is a document that succinctly explains the level of compliance to the WCAG and Section 508 standards which Interactive Accessibility issues to its client after due process of auditing and remediation have been completed.
+The accessibility statement at Interactive Accessibility summarizes the process and content of your website’s accessibility effort: a list of pages and sections of the website that have been duly accessed alongside the date of assessment.
 Mind you, Interactive Accessibility, in most cases, does not conduct a web audit that encompasses every single page on your website.
 Instead, it carries out its audit based on representative samples and by selecting random web pages to review.
 For this reason, the accessibility statement would not provide a guarantee of compliance but, rather, a reasonable level of confidence that your website conforms to industry standards.

 The WCAG 2.0 Conformance Claim is a complemental accessibility document that Interactive Accessibility also issues to its clients to show claims that certain specified pages of their website meet the criteria success of the WCAG 2.0 at the A, AA, or AAA compliance levels.
-Remember that Interactive Accessibility does not conduct an all-round review of your website pages, hence, the conformance claim does not cover the entirety of your site.
+Remember that Interactive Accessibility does not conduct an all-around review of your website pages, hence, the conformance claim does not cover the entirety of your site.
 Should you wish to make an absolute compliance claim, however, you would have to subscribe to comprehensive accessibility that includes every page on your website or every page you want to be certified for the success criteria.
 While this is a more comprehensive approach, have it in mind that it comes at an expensive fee.
 With Interactive Accessibility, the accessibility statement is updated at least once a year or each time you have a new product.

 You and your team can get bespoke Accessibility Training from Interactive Accessibility’s expert team of trainers.
 Training is delivered online (via webinars) and on-site.
 Some of the topics covered in the training are designed to give your team a strong background in accessibility guidelines and regulations as well as empower you to implement accessibility by yourself.
 They include WCAG 2.0 guidelines, Section 508, accessibility for HTML and Agile Development, Mobile and Software accessibility, as well as accessibility for pdf and Microsoft documents.